Keyclic/docs-en/technical.rst

 Every endpoint requires this header, except for login and password modification. (refer : :ref:`authentication`)

-Also, every request (except login, resgister and password modification) must contain the Authorization header (see : :ref:`authentication`).
+Also, every request (except login, register and password modification) must contain the Authorization header (see : :ref:`authentication`).

 .. _technical-format:

 Request and response format
 ---------------------------

 The only type of content accepted by the Keyclic API is JSON.
-The request shall contain the header :
+Your requests must contain the header :

 .. code-block:: bash